 Accounting for curing times

-If you produce products that require curing or ageing time after manufacture, you can consider tracking your products as components - this will allow you to manufacture the uncured product initially as a sub-part and keep it in your material inventory.
+If you produce products that require curing or aging time after manufacture, you can consider tracking your products as components - this will allow you to manufacture the uncured product initially as a sub-part and keep it in your material inventory.
 When the curing time has completed, you can then manufacture the product itself to bring it into your product stock.

 This tracking approach is similar to the structure required for product bundling.